 You don’t have to use excessive force.
 The spur edges will etch the sturdy compounds as the pad circles around.
 Move your hand carrying the spur from the edge to the center, and you will see it knocking off different kinds of dusty components.

 As most wool pads are light in color, such as whitish tone, you can see some black circles on the pad after the spur has been used.
-This is because of the aluminum surface of the spur coming in contact with the wool.
+This is because of the aluminum surface of the spur comes in contact with the wool.
 In this case, you have nothing to worry about.

-The Alternate Process of Using A Spur
+The Alternate Process of Using a Spur

-If you are using a pad, you can also go for more thorough cleaning if the above process doesn’t work properly.
+If you are using a pad, you can also go for a more thorough cleaning if the above process doesn’t work properly.
 In this method, we will be using the spur as well, adding a few steps to further take off the mucks from the surface.